zbm-dev/zfsbootmenu/docs/man/zfsbootmenu.7.rst

   should be sufficient to return to the main menu.
 Likewise, the hook may construct and execute its own *kexec* command to alter boot-time parameters.
 This may be useful, for example, to allow ZFSBootMenu to select a boot environment and then restructure the boot process to launch a Xen kernel with the selected environment configured as dom0.

+**zfsbootmenu_skip_gcc_s=yes**

+  The ZFSBootMenu module attempts to detect and install a copy of the library **libgcc_s.so** in its initramfs image on glibc systems.
+Because several executables may have latent dependencies on this library via a **dlopen** call in glibc itself, a failure to detect and install the library will cause initramfs generation to fail.
+If the host system has no dependencies on **libgcc_s.so**, set **zfsbootmenu_skip_gcc_s=yes** to avoid this failure.
+Alternatively, if **libgcc_s.so** is present in an undetected location, set this option and configure Dracut to explicitly install the library.

 .. _zbm-mkinitcpio-options:

 Options for mkinitcpio